 Within the settings panel, you’ll find tools to change the following options:

-Here, you can add a color or image background to your section.
 For images, we recommend using a picture that’s at least 1200 px wide or a smaller pattern that’s designed to repeat.
 Because your background image will scale to fit different devices, it’s best to use pictures that don’t contain essential elements like text or faces.

 If you do add an image, you can control its placement with the sizing, alignment, and repeat settings.
 And, you can increase visibility of elements within the section by adding an image color overlay.
+To add a color overlay, click the color picker next to Image Cover Overlay, then ADD next to "Page Colors" as seen below.

 Increase padding parameters to create space between section edges and your content.